Documentation

 Valid Certificate is valid and not expiring soon

-Expiring Soon Certificate expires within your alert threshold
+Expiring Soon Certificate expires within your alert threshold (default: 14 days)

 Expired/Invalid Certificate has expired or is not trusted